-Further deepening of the interest rate swap market ...
+Further deepening of the interest rate

+swap market ...

-... with longer duration and more spread trading Although complex yield-enhancing instruments returned to favour, greater interest rate risk appears to have been taken on more through an extension of duration or plays on interest rate differentials than through higher leverage.
+Although complex yield-enhancing instruments returned to favour, greater interest rate risk appears to have been taken on more through an extension of duration or plays on interest rate differentials than through higher leverage.
 Higher yields were also sought through structures enabling investors to move down the credit spectrum, such as asset swaps.
 There were, nevertheless, reports that corporate end-users remained cautious in their approach to exotic products.
 This may have inhibited intermediaries' drive to create new instruments, as, save for the development of various types of volatility and overnight swaps, few products attracted the attention of market participants.
 Entities involved in these markets also seem to have devoted more resources to improving the quality of risk management systems.